 I was getting angry, my voice was not so calm again, throw me out?
 What will be my offence?
-I asked with sincere surprise?
+Did I ask with sincere surprise?

-I did not see his response coming, your offense is being ‘’Mrs Nobody’’.
+I did not see his response coming, your offence is being ‘’Mrs Nobody’’.

 There are days when I could have had my way or disrupt business activities there for the rest of the evening.
 That particular Friday was not one of such days.
 I was sapped of all energy.
 I collected my bag and walked back to my car with a thousand thoughts flowing through my mind.